 Guest Post by Rohan Naravane.

-Back in 2010, I had the misfortune of using the Dell Streak, a smartphone with huge screen size of 5 inches.
+Back in 2010, I had the misfortune of using the Dell Streak, a smartphone with a huge screen size of 5 inches.
 Bear in mind that times were different back then — most phone screens measured anywhere between 3 to 4 inches.
-The first Galaxy Note that catapulted the big screen trend, was over a year away from launch.
+The first Galaxy Note that catapulted the big-screen trend, was over a year away from launch.
 If that isn’t enough, just read the language Joshua Topolsky used back then to describe the HTC HD2, a phone with a 4.3 inch display in his review on Engadget:

 The HD2 is a magnificent monster.
 It is a hulking, intimidating, massive slab of a gadget.
 If you think the device looks big in photos, it’s nothing compared to how it seems up close.
 Yes, the HD2 is large — some might say too large — almost less a phone and more a tablet.

 And here I was, holding this beast measuring roughly the same footprint as a OnePlus 2 of today, albeit with really thick bezels all around, and a relatively small 5-inch display wrapped within.
 It was big, I had to stretch my hands wide to hold it, it didn’t fit my pant pockets well, I looked like a complete dork as I talked on it — it was a big mess.
 Little did I know it back then that I’ll have to succumb to phones like these years down the line.

 If I want to buy a fairly high-end Android phone today; a phone with a screen size of 5 inches or less, that has at least 3GB RAM, a good camera, 32GB of internal storage and a fingerprint scanner (because you know, they’re super convenient), I have nothing.
 You can take a look at the plight of small screen phones in a report we collated a while back here.